 On March 10, 1889, at the age of 25, Fred entered into the bonds of holy matrimony with 21-year-old Amanda Emma "Amy" Sherman (1868-1939), the daughter of Simon and Rebecca Sherman, also residents of Wood County.

-The Van Horns had three daughters – Rose A. Hartman, Maggie Case Ester Hindley and Lucretia S. "Lulu" Ewers.
+The Van Horns became the parents of two daughters – Maggie Case Ester Hindley and Lucretia S. "Lulu" Ewers.